emiloberg/node-red-contrib-tellstick/README.md

 ### 2. Install module(s)

 For some reason, the underlying telldus library does not have node-gyp as a dependency (even though it actually needs it).
-Therefor install by `cd`-ing to your Node-RED root directory and run these 3 commands in sequence.
+Therefor install by `cd`-ing to your Node-RED directory (`$HOME/.node-red`) and run these 3 commands in sequence.

 ```
 npm install node-gyp